firmstep-public/trainingdayone/README.md

 # Terraform Day One (101)
+#### Note: The code supplied in this repository is for speaking to, and verifying the class code against, not for the class to copy and paste from.
+Who learns from that?

 ## Overview
 Terraform is a tool for provisioning infrastructure.
 It is a structured templating language that supports many different providers, not just AWS.
 As well as most resources for each provider.
 Because Terraform is open source, you can also create your own providers, and resources.
 You define the resources you need as code in Terraform templates.